wildonion/gem/README.md

 > Before going for production, read the following notes:

-- **NOTE**: **Regard to conse panel actix APIs**, there is a env var called `THIRD_PARY_TWITTER_BOT_ENDPOINT` which can be set to an external twitter bot server endpoint to send requests for user task verification, if you want to use a third party bot remember to pass the endpoint to the instance of the `Twitter` struct like `let bot = Twitter::new(Some(bot_endpoint));`.
+- **NOTE**: **Regards to conse panel actix APIs**, there is a env var called `THIRD_PARY_TWITTER_BOT_ENDPOINT` which can be set to an external twitter bot server endpoint to send requests for user task verification, if you want to use a third party bot remember to pass the endpoint to the instance of the `Twitter` struct like `let bot = Twitter::new(Some(bot_endpoint));`.

-- **NOTE**: **Regard to conse panel actix APIs**, currently the `/bot/check-users-tasks` API will be called every day at **7 AM** via a setup crontab inside the `jobs` folder to avoid twitter rate limit issue, if you want to change the cron just run `crontab -e` command inside the `jobs` folder and edit the related cron file.
+- **NOTE**: **Regards to conse panel actix APIs**, currently the `/bot/check-users-tasks` API will be called every day at **7 AM** via a setup crontab inside the `jobs` folder to avoid twitter rate limit issue, if you want to change the cron just run `crontab -e` command inside the `jobs` folder and edit the related cron file.

-- **NOTE**: **Regard to conse panel actix APIs**, in order to use twitter APIs you must have a paid developer account and you must use keys and tokens from a twitter developer App that is attached to a project also you can add new keys in `twitter-accounts.json` by calling the `/admin/add-twitter-accounts` API.
+- **NOTE**: **Regards to conse panel actix APIs**, in order to use twitter APIs you must have a paid developer account and you must use keys and tokens from a twitter developer App that is attached to a project also you can add new keys in `twitter-accounts.json` by calling the `/admin/add-twitter-accounts` API.

-- **NOTE**: **Regard to conse panel actix APIs**, to generate a new password for admin and dev users just edit the `argon2test.rs` code inside the `tests` folder then run ```cargo run --bin argon2test``` to generate those passwords finally update the `up.sql` inside the `migrations/2023-05-22-184005_users` folder to insert a new admin and dev user info into the table when you run ```diesel migration run```.
+- **NOTE**: **Regards to conse panel actix APIs**, to generate a new password for admin and dev users just edit the `argon2test.rs` code inside the `tests` folder then run ```cargo run --bin argon2test``` to generate those passwords finally update the `up.sql` inside the `migrations/2023-05-22-184005_users` folder to insert a new admin and dev user info into the table when you run ```diesel migration run```.

-- **NOTE**: **Regard to conse mafia hyper APIs**, to update a user access level of the conse mafia hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.
+- **NOTE**: **Regards to conse mafia hyper APIs**, to update a user access level of the conse mafia hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.

-- **NOTE**: **Regard to conse mafia hyper APIs**, the default `dev` and `conse` user passwords are `dev@1234%` and `conse@1234` respectively which will be imported to the mongodb automatically by running the `./redeploy.sh` script, also we can run the `./mafia dev 0` binary inside the VPS to update the access level of a user to dev, finally we can register a new god or admin for the mafia game APIs using the dev user token.
+- **NOTE**: **Regards to conse mafia hyper APIs**, the default `dev` and `conse` user passwords are `dev@1234%` and `conse@1234` respectively which will be imported to the mongodb automatically by running the `./redeploy.sh` script, also we can run the `./mafia dev 0` binary inside the VPS to update the access level of a user to dev, finally we can register a new god or admin for the mafia game APIs using the dev user token.

 - **NOTE**: to access the `mongodb` container shell, login to the `portrainer` then fireup the `mongodb` container CMD and run ```mongosh``` or you can go inside using ```sudo docker exec -it mongodb mongosh``` command.